Celebrating Cultural Diversity With Ramadan

-Ramadan, by David F. Marx, describes how Ramadan is celebrated in the United States and around the world, and includes ideas for observing the holiday in your classroom.
+Ramadan, by David F. Marx, describes how Ramadan is celebrated in the United States and around the world.
+Marx also includes ideas for observing the holiday in your classroom.

-My First Ramadan, by Karen Katz.
-Follow along with a young boy as he learns about Muslim customs and practices, and participates in the Ramadan fast for the first time.
+My First Ramadan, by Karen Katz follows a young boy as he learns about Muslim customs and practices, and participates in his first Ramadan fast.

-Celebrating Ramadan, by Diane Hoyt-Goldsmith.
-Photographs tell the story of the daily life of Ibraham and his family, who are devout Muslims, during the month of Ramadan.
-Includes a glossary and map.
+Celebrating Ramadan, by Diane Hoyt-Goldsmith tells the story of the daily life of a devout Muslim family during the month of Ramadan and includes a glossary and map.

 Explore Islamic History